streetwriters/notesnook/docs/help/contents/plans-and-limits.md

 schema: faq
 faqs:
   - q: Is Notesnook free?
     a: Yes.
 Notesnook is free to use with unlimited notes, unlimited devices, end-to-end encryption, sync, backups, the private vault and monographs.
-Paid plans raise storage and file size limits and unlock extras such as task lists, callouts, app lock and custom themes-related conveniences.
+Paid plans raise storage and file size limits and unlock extras such as task lists, callouts, outline lists, markdown shortcuts and app lock.
   - q: Does the Pro plan include everything in Essential?
     a: Yes.
 Plans are cumulative.
 Every feature unlocked by Essential is also available on Pro and Believer, and everything in Pro is available on Believer.
   - q: How much storage do I get on the free plan?
     a: The free plan gives you 50 MB of attachment storage per month and a maximum file size of 10 MB.
 Notes themselves are not counted against storage.
   - q: What happens to my notes if my subscription expires?
     a: Nothing is deleted.
 Your notes stay readable and syncable.
-You simply return to free-plan limits, so you cannot create new items above the free caps, and paid-only settings such as app lock are switched off.
+You return to free-plan limits, so you cannot create new items above the free caps, and paid-only settings such as app lock are switched off.
   - q: Does Notesnook offer regional pricing?
     a: Yes.
-Notesnook automatically applies a regional discount to paid plans in many countries.
-If a discount applies to yours, the plan shows the original price struck through with the percentage off for your country.
+Notesnook applies a regional price automatically, based on the country of the payment method you check out with.
+There is no code to enter.
+If a regional price applies to you, the plan shows the original price struck through with the percentage off.
+  - q: Can I get a refund?
+    a: Yes, within the refund window for the billing period you bought — 7 days on a monthly subscription, 14 days on a yearly one and 30 days on a 5-year purchase.
+Refunds are requested from inside the app on subscriptions bought through Notesnook's own checkout.
 ---

 # Notesnook plans and limits